VOD film review: The Best Exotic Marigold Hotel

 Evelyn (Dench) is a widower looking to find her own identity again.
 Graham (Wilkinson) is a lawyer with a past he wants to relive.
-Douglas (Nighy) is sick of being subdued by his uncaring wife, Jean (Wilton) – and Maggie Smith is a racist.
+Douglas (Nighy) is sick of being subdued by his uncaring wife, Jean (Wilton) – and Maggie Smith’s character is a racist.

 This motliest of motley crews jumps on a plane to Jaipur, attracted by the promise of a luxury getaway for the more mature in years.
-There, they are duped out of their money by a well-meaning Dev Patel, who wants to transform a run-down building into an pensioner’s paradise.
-His plans are, of course, frowned upon by his meddling mum, who also dislikes his thoroughly modern girlfriend (don’t worry – she’s not Freida Pinto).
+There, they are duped out of their money by a well-meaning Dev Patel, who wants to transform a run-down building into a pensioner’s paradise.
+His plans are, of course, frowned upon by his meddling mum, who also dislikes his thoroughly modern girlfriend.

 “Welcome to The Best Exotic Marigold Hotel!”
-Dev Patel beams, all lazy characterisation and big smiles.
+Dev Patel beams, trying to make the most of the script’s lazy characterisation.
 The rest of the film is at least consistent.

-The cinematography is pretty to watch and Bill Nighy and Tom Wilkinson are as likeable as always, but after the fifth life-affirming monologue, you start to wish they’d all gone to stay in a very different type of resort.
-At 124 wearying minutes, you can check into The Best Exotic Marigold Hotel any time you like, but it feels like you’ll never leave.
+The cinematography is pretty to watch and Bill Nighy and Tom Wilkinson are as likeable as always, but after the fifth life-affirming monologue, the 124 minutes get tiresome.
+You can check into The Best Exotic Marigold Hotel any time you like, but it feels like you’ll never leave.